helasuno/webpage/docs/lang_conventions.md

 # Language Definition
-This document outlines the inner workings of the language and provides a sense of how to use each statement.

-**Audience: script writers**
+This document outlines:

+- things to keep in mind while writing a script;
+- information about variables including how to access them;
+- information about statement modifiers;
+- error code elaborations.

 !!!
 Note